mbarrerop/flask_app/README.md

    # Script to save a data obtained from the enpoint.
 You must set --save_file as True and a correct path from you local system
    python3 script.py --url_get_file  http://127.0.0.1:5000/movies/list?file_name=netflix_titles_1.csv --save_file True --save_path /home/miguel
    ```

+5. If you want call this project from Postman, sure It's ready for you.

 ## License